hashicorp/terraform/website/source/intro/use-cases.html.markdown

 non-trivial applications quickly need many add-ons and external services.

-Terraform can be used to codify the setup required for a Heroku application, ensuring that all the required add-ons are available but it can go even further, configuring DNSimple to set a CNAME, or setting up CloudFlare as a CDN for the app.
-Best of all, Terraform can do all of this without using a web interface in under 30 seconds.
+Terraform can be used to codify the setup required for a Heroku application, ensuring that all the required add-ons are available, but it can go even further: configuring DNSimple to set a CNAME, or setting up CloudFlare as a CDN for the app.
+Best of all, Terraform can do all of this in under 30 seconds without using a web interface.

 #### Multi-Tier Applications